youngdjn/focal-website/content/position/drone-ecology-traineeship/index.md

 ## Minimum qualifications

 *Note: The minimum qualifications for this position will be adhered to strictly.
 If you do not meet the minimum qualifications, we are unfortunately unable to consider you for this position.
-We will offer a similar position next year, so we encourage you to build you qualifications and check back next year.*
+We will offer a similar position next year, so we encourage you to build your qualifications and check back next year.*

 - UCD undergraduate student in ecology, natural resource management, or related field
 - Coursework or practical experience in working with quantitative geospatial data, such as a GIS class